How to prevent age-related macular degeneration?

 Protect Your Eyes from Environmental Damage

 Environmental factors play a significant role in speeding up or slowing down age-related macular degeneration progression.
 You can take control by learning to protect your eyes from these hazards.
-This represents a vital preventive measure under your control.
+This is an important preventive strategy within your control.

 Why Sunglasses Matter

 Ultraviolet (UV) radiation creates oxidative stress in your eyes’ delicate structures and speeds up the aging process of ocular tissues.
 Your risk of developing AMD increases with long-term exposure to these invisible rays.
-So, wearing sunglasses that offer 100% UV protection builds an essential defense against this threat.
+So, wearing sunglasses that offer 100% UV protection is essential to safeguard against UV-related eye damage.

 Labels that show “100% UV protection” or “UV400” should be your priority when buying sunglasses, as these block both UVA and UVB rays.
 The best protection comes from wrap-around styles or glasses with large lenses because they block light from entering sideways.
-UV damage adds up throughout your life—more exposure means higher risk of macular degeneration symptoms.
+Cumulative UV exposure increases lifetime risk of macular degeneration.

 Blue Light and Screen Exposure

 High-energy visible (HEV) blue light goes deeper into the eye than other light types.
 Both sunlight and digital devices emit this blue light.
-Notwithstanding that, experts still debate the evidence about blue light from electronic devices.
+However, the evidence regarding blue light from digital devices is inconclusive.

-Harvard Health states blue light from smartphones, tablets, and computers likely won’t harm the retina or increase macular degeneration risk.
+Harvard Health states blue light from smartphones, tablets, and computers is unlikely to cause retinal damage or increase AMD risk.
 Other research suggests your overall eye health might suffer from too much screen time through eye strain.

 Role of Blue-Light Filtering Lenses

 Scientists have found mixed results in blue-light filtering technology research.
 Some studies show blue-light filtering intraocular lenses (BLF-IOLs) might reduce AMD progression by about 40% over nine years.
-Other clinical trials found standard lenses work just as well as BLF-IOLs to prevent neovascular AMD.
+Other clinical trials found standard lenses may be equally effective in preventing neovascular AMD.

 The Cochrane Review found blue-light filtering spectacle lenses offer minimal benefits for computer-related eye strain in daily use.
 Here are practical ways to protect your eyes: